cakephp/docs/fr/orm/query-builder.rst

 builder that you want the data handled as an array.
 If the data is not an array, it will first be cast to an array.
 After that, each value in the array will be cast using the :ref:`type system <database-data-types>`.
-This works with complex types as well, for example you could take a list of DateTime objects using::
+This works with complex types as well.
+For example, you could take a list of DateTime objects using::

     $query = $articles->find()